Investment capital is a necessity for most startups.

 Also…it’ll be fun!

-Student entrepreneurial teams will be paired with mentors from the business community and given hands-on instruction for how to research options for available capital, how to gain funding, presentation opportunities, and the opportunity to interact with investors.
+Students will be given the opportunity to meet with mentors from the business community to discuss options for available capital, how to gain funding, presentation tips, and the opportunity to interact with investors.

 When & Where?